Shane32/EPPlus/README.md

 ## .NET 6+ support on Linux

-System.Drawing.Common support on Linux is deprecated on .NET 6 and removed from .NET 7 and .NET 8.
+All features are available on Windows.
+However, System.Drawing.Common support on Linux is deprecated on .NET 6 and removed from .NET 7 and .NET 8.
 This library currently relies on its support for the following features:

 * Adding images
 * Setting fonts via the `Font` class